AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/MainPage.md

 ### CMake CLI

-The CMake Command-Line Interface (CLI) offers several ways to configure and build the project, as outlined below.
+The CMake Command-Line Interface (CLI) provides several flexible ways to configure and build the project.

-#### Pass Options as Arguments

-You can specify build options directly during the CMake configuration step using the `-D` flag.
-Reference the [YAML build actions](../../.github/workflows/main.yml) in the repository for examples.
+You can pass build options directly during the configuration step using the `-D` flag.
+For more examples, refer to the [YAML build actions](../../.github/workflows/main.yml) in the repository.

-Example:
+**Basic Example:**

 ```bash
 cd MaterialX